About the Award

 - Applications and supporting documents must be completed in full

 - Applications are supported by peers (non-mandatory requirement)

 - Committee evaluation of how the initiative affected the advancement of open scholarship in Qatar; criteria will be based on impact and innovation and will be refined based on the volume of applications

 This award is part of our commitment to the sharing of knowledge and universal access to information without barriers.
 The Library announced the recipients of its inaugural Open Initiative Awards in October 2020 and the second Open Initiative Awards in November 2021.

 The Best Individual Award 2020 went to Dr. Julie Decock, a scientist at Cancer Research Center, QBRI-HBKU, and Assistant Professor at College of Health and Life Sciences, HBKU, for promoting open scholarship in Qatar through student mentorship and open access research at QBRI.

 The Best Institutional Award 2020 went to Bait Al-Mashura Journal.
 The journal is an open access, semi-annual refereed international scientific journal publishing research in the fields of Islamic economics.
 The journal is published by Bait Al-Mashura Finance Consultations, established in 2007 as the first Qatari firm to provide Shari’ah finance consultations.
-Click here to read more about the 2020 awards announcement.
+Read more about the 2020 awards announcement.